znsio/specmatic-documentation/documentation/manage_contracts.md

 ```
 There must be one contract (.spec file) for each Endpoint and Architects\Developers should consume same file.

-- Moreover, for entire product one repo to store all the services `.spec` provides the highest visibility and usability.
+- Moreover, for entire product, one repo to store all the services `.spec` provides
+    - Highest visibility and usability,
     - Lesser time to search and maintain different contracts,
-    - easy to refer same repo if you are consuming many contracts `.spec`
+    - Easy to refer same repo if consuming many contracts `.spec`
-    - your stub are referiing to shared repo location, hence Updates to contract are picked up Immidiatly
+    - Updates in contract `.spec` are reported immediately as stub/tests are referring to shared repo location

 ### Run Your Contracts
-One can run contracts directly on there system to get immidiate feedback
+One can run contracts directly on their system to get immediate feedback

 ### locally
  One can locally build and use the contracts using SpecMatic.
 Refer [Getting Started in 5 min](/documentation/getting_started_programmatically.html)

 ### Configure in CI
-In Organization where multiple teams are involved, multiple services are involved, with each API dependencies on others; collaboration is required.
- Having all contracts configured in CI to run makes more sence and clean way.
+In the Organization having all contracts run (stub and test both) configured in CI with auto-triggers set is clean and efficient.

 - CI for shared Contracts repo:
-    - Chnage in Contract to trigger Backward compatibity Test
+    - Change in Contract to trigger Backward compatibility Test
-    - this inturn can Trigger Producer Service CI to run API tests present against the '.spec' contract
+    - later it Triggers Producer Service CI to run API tests present against the '.spec' contract

-  The references of this repo \API is in multiple Service\APIs.
-Hence the changes in contract repo triggeres
+  The contracts are stored in Shared Repo which are referenced in code for stub\test creation.
+Hence any changes in contract repo triggers
-  <b>CI for Backward Compatibility</b>
+  <b>CI for Backward Compatibility</b>.

 - CI For Consumer Service Codebase
-    -  PROVIDER API Contracts '.spec' file <b>as stub</b> to stub dependencies
+    -  Provider API Contracts '.spec' file <b>as stub</b> to stub dependencies
     -  API tests via contracts with dependencies stubbed in source repo against ongoing development